 Don’t apologize for passing, either.
 Just keep on going.
 Look, you have all the rights to ride an E-Bike and there’s no need to apologize or to feel guilty.
 And don’t feel bad for others either because they are very likely perfectly fine grinding at their own pace.

 5- Batteries run out; don't let it get to you.

 Don’t throw a fit if the battery dies.
-Just like your smartphone, an E-bike battery lasts based on its use.
-If you use it full-blast it on all of the climbs over a 4 hr ride, don’t be surprised if you have to drag yourself for the last part of the ride without power.
+Just like your smartphone, the length of an E-bike battery charge is based on its use.
+If you use it full-blast it on all of the climbs over a 4-hr ride, don’t be surprised if you have to drag yourself for the last part of the ride without power.
 Batteries die; it’s a fact of life.